SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining: : proposed sparse plus low-rank pretraining

-We see that compared to the full-rank pretrained model, low-rank approximation $L_0$ suffers from a drastic performance drop.
-We also augment the low-rank approximation $L_0$ with either top 3\% or random 3\% of entries of the residual matrix, which we label as top sparse or random sparse pruning, respectively.
 We observe that $L_0$ plus top sparse pruning performs better compared to $L_0$ plus random sparse pruning.
 Nonetheless, both the performance is poor.
 We further evaluate fixing the low-rank approximation (to $L_0)$ and only optimizing the sparse components with either top support or random support (both run for five times).
 Averaged PPL (over the five runs) for both the approaches improve and are comparable.
 This shows that fixing a random support for the sparse factor is a promising strategy from both efficiency and performance point of view.
 We explore learning both the sparse and low-rank factors in the next section.